To achieve real political change, populism is necessary

 Populism today lacks a narrative that can build bridges between the people and the aim of sustainable social transformation.
 Populist leaders need to galvanise the people.
 But only organised ‘subaltern’ actors – marginalised social groups critical of today’s capitalist system – can form the basis of an alternative basis of power.

-A populism fused with cosmopolitanism according to Laclau, would be “at home all over the world,” but would not be “free from … local, provincial, or national ideas … and attachments,” inevitably transforming the dictionary meaning of this term for the purposes of revolutionary politics.
+A populism fused with cosmopolitanism, would be “at home all over the world,” but would not be “free from … local, provincial, or national ideas … and attachments,” inevitably transforming the dictionary meaning of this term for the purposes of revolutionary politics.

 We now need to move beyond Laclau’s sterile attack against the communist militant.
 Non-revolutionary populisms of the Left (such as those of Podemos and Syriza) and revolutionary populism (such as that of the Revolutionary Path) had a common pitfall: the underrating of a theoretical analysis of the world capitalist system and a long-term strategy adequate to that analysis.